stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 shuttling back and forth betwixt the land city in summer and the sea-cavern city in winter, and sometimes trading with the sea-bottom cities off the antarctic coast.
-By this time the ultimate doom of the land city must have been recognised, for the sculptures shewed many signs of the cold&rsquo;s malign encroachments.
+By this time the ultimate doom of the land city must have been recognised, for the sculptures shewed many signs of the cold's malign encroachments.
 Vegetation was declining, and the terrible snows of the winter no longer melted completely even in midsummer.
 The saurian livestock were nearly all dead, and the mammals were standing it none too well.
 To keep on with the work of the upper world it had become necessary to adapt some of the amorphous and curiously cold-resistant shoggoths to land